Colleges of Durham University: Colleges

 Durham operates a collegiate structure similar to that of the University of Oxford and the University of Cambridge, in that all colleges at Durham, being constituent colleges of a "recognised body", are "listed bodies" in the Education (Listed Bodies) (England) Order 2013 made under the Education Reform Act 1988.
 The "recognised body" in this case is Durham University.

 Though most of the Durham colleges are governed and owned directly by the University itself, and so do not enjoy the independence of colleges at Oxford and Cambridge, the status of the Durham colleges is similar to those in Oxford and Cambridge, setting Durham colleges apart from those at the universities of Kent, Lancaster, and York.
 However, unlike at Oxford and Cambridge (and federal universities such as London and the University of the Highlands and Islands), there is no formal teaching at most Durham colleges (although St John's and St Chad's have their own academic and research staff and offer college-based programmes in conjunction with the University).
 The colleges dominate the residential, social, sporting, and pastoral functions within the university, and there is heavy student involvement in their operation.

 Formal dinners (known as "formals") are held at many colleges; gowns are often worn to these events.
 There is a great deal of intercollegiate rivalry, particularly in rowing and other sporting activities.
 There is also rivalry between the older colleges of the Bailey and the newer colleges of the Hill.

-Types of College
+Types of college

-The University is collegiate in structure.
-There are four different sorts of college: Maintained Colleges and Societies, Recognised Colleges, Licensed Halls of Residence, and Affiliated Colleges.
+The university is collegiate in structure.
+There are two different sorts of college: maintained colleges and societies, and recognised colleges.
+There were previously also licensed halls of residence, and affiliated colleges.